Phlorum - Page Content

 What is Habitat Creation?

 Habitat creation is the provision of new, or the extension of existing, ecosystems, with the aim of enhancing biodiversity and the associated benefits that come from that.
-The creation of new habitat should consider all the needs of the ecosystem, such as the availability of appropriate nutrients, moisture, light, food-chain species, protection, stability, etc., in order to maintain diverse, healthy and sustainable populations of plants and animals.
+Habitat creation and enhancement requires a careful assessment of a range of local factors, as well as the needs of the stakeholders in order to improve biodiversity at the site.
+This includes assessing local conditions and wildlife, in order to maintain diverse, healthy and sustainable populations of plants and animals.

 How the Habitat Creation and Management Process Works

-The creation of new habitat needs to be done in a way that is feasible, effective and appropriate.
-Clearly a large infrastructure project will need a different approach to a small residential development.
+Habitat creation needs to be feasible, effective, and appropriate.
+Clearly, a large infrastructure project will need a different approach than a small residential development.

 Urban sites are often constrained by restricted space and multiple stakeholders with high levels of interest and influence.
 This is often an overriding factor in designing habitat creation works for biodiversity.
 With a little careful planning, biodiversity can be maximised in even small areas that need to maintain a particular aesthetic in order to keep clients happy.